-Peace Agreement
+Peace agreement

-In November 2020, negotiations for a ceasefire and peace agreement, the Kalari Peace Treaty, gave hope to end almost 10 years of civil war and a legacy of ethnic discrimination and conflict.
-Following negotiations facilitated by the Fasia Union (FU), the ceasefire agreement paved the way for a United Nations Advisory Mission in Carana (UNAC) that took over from the Fasia Union Advisory Mission in Carana (FUAMC) to assist in overseeing and verifying the ceasefire as well as in the stabilisation of the country.
+In November 2020, negotiations for a ceasefire and peace agreement, the Kalari Peace Treaty, gave hope for an end to almost 10 years of civil war and a legacy of ethnic discrimination and conflict.
+Following negotiations facilitated by the Fasia Union, the ceasefire agreement paved the way for a United Nations Assistance Mission in Carana (UNAC), which took over from the Fasia Union Advisory Mission in Carana to assist in overseeing and verifying the ceasefire, as well as in the stabilization of the country.

-Despite the cessation of violence, CARANA remains a politically unstable country.
+Despite the cessation of violence, Carana remains a politically unstable country.
 The transitional government under the leadership of President Ogavo has had limited success in re-establishing order and the rule of law in the country.
-Small uprisings and violent clashes still occur in the rebel-controlled regions of West and South CARANA.
+Small uprisings and violent clashes still occur in the rebel-controlled regions of west and south Carana.

 CASE STUDIES –